-The incident happened as U.S. Defense Secretary James Mattis arrived in the Saudi capital, Riyadh, to discuss the Yemen war with Saudi leaders
+The Black Hawk helicopter crashed in the eastern province of Marib, the coalition said, adding that it is investigating the circumstances.
+The incident happened as U.S. Defense Secretary James Mattis arrived in the Saudi capital, Riyadh, to discuss the Yemen war with Saudi leaders.